 - Governing Law and jurisdiction

-9 – Short form Web design Contract
+9. Short Form Web design Contract

-There’s also the web design contract for developers who hate contracts – , just like the web design contract from Andy Clarke, this is also quite a simple document which still binds both you and the client.
+There’s also the web design contract for web developers who hate contracts.
+Just like the one from Andy Clarke, this is also quite a simple document that still binds both you and the client.
 Even quick and short jobs have the potential to turn nasty, for example with constant toing and froing of revisions and changes.

-10 – Work for hire / Retainer agreement
+10. Work for hire / Retainer agreement

-If you’re good enough to have been able to get a retainer for your work, you’ll still want to put a simple contract in place, which once again, gives peace of mind to both parties, since it specifies the retainer fee, the monthly hours and any additional services rendered.
+If you’re good enough to have been able to get a retainer for your work, you’ll still want to put a simple contract in place.
+It gives peace of mind to both parties since it specifies the retainer fee, the monthly hours and any additional services rendered.

-11 – Non-Disclosure Agreements
+11. Non-Disclosure Agreements

 When you’re doing business of any kind with a company or individual who you have not worked with before, you want to make sure that anything you say will not be shared with anybody else unless it is in the course of doing business.